 Headway's process is built around its insurance-first model, designed for speed and cost transparency:

-• States served: Available in all 50 U.S. states and Washington, D.C.
+States served: Available in all 50 U.S. states and Washington, D.C., with providers unable to conduct sessions from outside the United States

-• Matching process: You start by entering your insurance information, then use filters to set preferences and browse providers, with matching assistance available via support if needed.
+Matching process: You start by entering your insurance information, then use filters to set preferences and browse providers who can book directly from their profiles, with matching assistance available via support if needed

-• Session formats: You can choose between virtual sessions on a (HIPAA)-compliant, browser-based platform or in-person appointments.
+Session formats: You can choose between virtual sessions on a HIPAA-compliant, browser-based platform that works on computers, smartphones, and tablets, or in-person appointments

-• App/portal experience: Headway doesn't have a dedicated mobile app but offers a patient portal with a messaging feature for between-session communication.
+App/portal experience: Headway doesn't have a dedicated mobile app but offers a patient portal with a Messages feature for between-session communication, plus displays expected costs before booking

 What each platform does best